rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 1. Change from a dynamic drop semantics to a static drop semantics,

-2. Provide one or more lints to inform the programmer of potential suprises that may arise from earlier drops that are caused by the static drop semantics, and
+2. Provide one or more lints to inform the programmer of potential surprises that may arise from earlier drops that are caused by the static drop semantics, and

 3. Remove the implicitly added drop-flag, and the implicit zeroing of